DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/01UserandAccess/User.md

 # user

-A user refers to a user created by the platform administrator Admin or the user and access control administrator IAM Admin on the `Global Management` -> `Users and Access Control` -> `Users` page, or a user connected through LDAP / OIDC .
+A user refers to a user created by the platform administrator Admin or the access control administrator IAM Admin on the `Global Management` -> `Users and Access Control` -> `Users` page, or a user connected through LDAP / OIDC .
 The user name represents the account, and the user logs in to the DaoCloud Enterprise platform through the user name and password.

 Having a user account is a prerequisite for users to access the platform.
 The newly created user does not have any permissions by default.
 For example, you need to assign corresponding role permissions to users, such as granting administrator permissions to submodules in `User List` or `User Details`.